evintunador/FutureFormer/README.md

 - guides on how to build miniature versions of popular models from scratch, with a hand-holding walkthrough of every single tensor operation: [minGemma](https://github.com/evintunador/minGemma), [minGrok](https://github.com/evintunador/minGrok), and [minLlama3](https://github.com/evintunador/minLlama3)
 - [my YouTube channel](https://www.youtube.com/@Tunadorable)
 - my [other links](https://linktr.ee/tunadorable)

+## potential citations
+- [Better & Faster Large Language Models via Multi-token Prediction](https://arxiv.org/abs/2404.19737): shows that predicting further into the future can help model performance.
+Notably, they found that it actually hurt until the model reached a critical point in size which means that i should probably not be dismayed if FutureFormer doesn't work at this absurdly small scale. also of note is how they pointed out that the final logit tensors (b,t,v) are really big so when you've got more then one suddenly you've gotta start thinking about ram.
+Their solution to this was to record & apply the gradient for each relevant final logit tensor & it's task-specific transformer layer sequentially while holding the parameters of the shared body of the model and then applying all of those all at once. this might make sense for me to do which would suck cuz it'd mean that i'd have to learn how to mess with optimizers which sounds like a lot of work. ugh this is annoying, tbh i'd likely just use a smaller vocab size for these initial experiments and then deal with it later. i wonder if they open-sourced their code on how they messed with their optimizer?
+- [Language Reconstruction with Brain Predictive Coding from fMRI Data](https://arxiv.org/abs/2405.11597): They cited a couple papers i need to look into on *Predictive Coding Theory* which states that the human brain predicts out into the future past the next instant moment.
+In previous papers they put patients into an fMRI and have them listen to a story then run those fMRI scans through a transformer encoder-decoder to see if they can decode the speech heard by the human.
+In this paper they expanded that idea by adding a second encoder-decoder side network which had the job of predicting multiple time periods into the future instead of regular NTP and did in fact see benefits in performance.
+Notably like the above paper they found the same ideal future prediction time period of $n=4$ tokens; FutureFormer isn't working in terms of tokens but still it's interesting that their results matched up so well
+- Some paper I read recently (today is [[2024-06-04]]) mentioned that layers before the final were actually better at predicting further out time periods, which aligns very well with the plans here for FutureFormer.
+Not sure which paper though it might've been one of the above two